How to Become a Crisis Intervention Counselor

 5. Apply for specialized certifications

 The employer you want to work for may require additional crisis counselor certifications.
-Certifications demonstrate expanded knowledge and competency in crisis counseling, which can be helpful for job seekers and for those who want to advance their careers.
+Certifications demonstrate expanded knowledge and competency in crisis counseling, which can be helpful for job seekers and those looking to advance their careers.

 6. Continue education in crisis intervention

-The CIC-CSp certification, for example, requires 50 or more hours of continuing education within the four-year period of certification.
+The CIC-CSp certification, for example, requires 50 or more hours of continuing education over the four-year certification period.

 What is Crisis Intervention?

 A crisis intervention counselor tries to lower the tension surrounding the event and decrease its immediate impact.
-The crisis counselor helps ease the distressed individual into a more normalized state of functioning by providing tools, resources and solutions the client can access right away to cope.
+The crisis counselor helps the distressed individual move toward a more normalized state of functioning by providing tools, resources, and solutions the client can access right away to cope.
 Sometimes, the crisis counselor provides a referral to longer-term care for ongoing mental health treatment.

 What is considered a mental health crisis?